How to Grow an Indoor Cactus Garden

 They may be a bit on the picky (and prickly) side, but when you're armed with helpful information, you can have luck growing cactus indoors.
 In order to have a successful indoor cactus, it's important to buy healthy plants.
 Look for plants that appear robust.
 Use a pencil or similar object to gently poke the base of each cactus.
 It should be firm.
 If the base is wobbly or squishy, avoid getting the plant, as it most likely has root rot.
 Another sign of good cactus health is dry soil.

-Indoor Cactus Care
+Indoor Cactus Care Tips

 The following cactus plant care tips will help you grow healthy desert plants.